flomesh-io/fsm/docs/gateway-api-compatibility.md

 		* `protocol` - supported.
 Allowed values: `HTTP`, `HTTPS`, `TLS`, `TCP`, `UDP`.
 		* `tls`
 		  * `mode` - supported.
 Allowed value: `Terminate`, `Passthrough`.
 		  * `certificateRefs` - partially supported.
-The TLS certificate and key must be stored in a Secret.
+The TLS certificate and key must be stored in a Secret of type `kubernetes.io/tls`.
 Multiple references are supported.
 You must deploy the Secrets before the Gateway resource.
 Secret rotation (watching for updates) is **supported**.
-		  * `options` - not supported.
+		  * `options` - partially supported, only ONE annotation for enable/disable mTLS.
+      * `frontendValidation` - supported.
+Core: ConfigMap and Implementation-specific: Secret are supported.
+A single reference to a Kubernetes ConfigMap/Secret with the CA certificate in a key named `ca.crt`.
-		* `allowedRoutes` - not supported.
+    * `allowedRoutes` - supported.
 	* `addresses` - not supported.
+  * `infrastructure` - supported.
+    * `labels` - supported.
+All labels are propagated to the created Deployment/Service.
+    * `annotations` - supported.
+All annotations are propagated to the created Deployment/Service.
+    * `parametersRef` - supported.
+Gateway configuration parameters are stored in a ConfigMap whose name must be `values.yaml` and in Helm value format defined in FSM gateway chart.
+Multiple references are NOT supported.
+You must deploy the ConfigMaps before the Gateway resource.
+ConfigMap rotation (watching for updates) is **supported**.
 * `status`
   * `addresses` - supported.
   * `conditions` - supported, `Accepted` type for active Gateway.
   * `listeners`
 	  * `name` - supported.
     * `supportedKinds` - supported.
-	  * `attachedRoutes` - not supported.
+	  * `attachedRoutes` - supported.
 	  * `conditions` - partially supported.

 ### HTTPRoute